klabranche/pytoh/README.md

 1. Click `Codespaces` in the lower left hand corner of Visual Studio Code.
 1. Select `Delete Codespace` in the drop down menu opened by the command palette.
 1. Select the codespace you want to delete from the drop down list.
 1. Select `delete` when asked to confirm deletion.

+### What Next

+There is so much more to learn about Visual Studio Code and GitHub Codespaces.
+To learn more check out [GitHub Codespaces docs ](https://docs.github.com/en/codespaces).